CartoDB/observatory-extension/doc/measures_functions.md

 --- | ---
 point | a WGS84 point geometry (the_geom)
 measure_name | a human readable name of a US Census variable.
 The list of measure_names is [available in the glossary](/cartodb-platform/dataobservatory/glossary/#obsgetuscensusmeasure-names-table). normalize | for measures that are are **sums** (e.g. population) the default normalization is 'area' and response comes back as a rate per square kilometer.
-Other options are 'denominator', which will use the denominator specified in the
+Other options are 'denominator', which will use the denominator specified in the [Data Catalog](http://cartodb.github.io/bigmetadata/index.html) (optional) boundary_id | source of geometries to pull measure from (e.g., 'us.census.tiger.census_tract') time_span | time span of interest (e.g., 2010 - 2014)

 #### Returns